Identification of Causal Diffusion Effects Under Structural Stationarity: Proofs

 \paragraph{Step 2 (Case I: the last node of the unblocked back-door path is time-independent):} Consider the case in which the last two nodes are $(Z \rightarrow Y_{it})$ and $Z$ is time-independent.
-Then, since $Z \rightarrow Y_{i,t+1}$ from the stationarity (Definition~\ref{stationarity}), set $\bC$ cannot block this back-door.
+Then, since $Z \rightarrow Y_{i,t+1}$ from the structural stationarity (Assumption~\ref{ss}), set $\bC$ cannot block this back-door.

 \paragraph{Step 3 (Case II: the last node of the unblocked back-door path is time-dependent):} Next, consider the case in which the last two nodes are $(X_{t} \rightarrow Y_{it}).$ Since $X_t \not \in \bC^P$ and $X_t \not \in \mbox{Des}(Y_{it})$, $X_t, X_{t+1} \not \in \bC.$ Therefore, set $\bC$ cannot block $Y_{kt} \leftarrow \cdots X_{t} \rightarrow X_{t+1} \rightarrow Y_{i,t+1}.$